olegknyazev/GameTablesDocs/reference/data_types.md

 - 0, 0, 100, 50
 - 15.2; 0; 57.92; 560

+Rectangle properties are [compound properties](#compound-properties).
+Regular (floating-point) rectangles have properties Center and Extent.
+Integer rectangles have properties Position and Size.
+All these properties are two-component vectors on its own.
+So, supposing we have a floating point rectangle property Area, all the following property names are valid:
+- Area
+- Area.Center
+- Area.Center.X

 ### Enumerations
 Enumerated properties can have a value from a predefined set of values.
 To specify value for an enumerated property, just write the name of value.
 In Unity some enumerations also lets you to specify more than one value (`[Flags]` enums in C# terms).
 To specify several values for a flags property, separate names of these values by commas.
 Case and whitespace is ignored when comparing names.